kkrriders/Realtime-Alerting-And-Monitoring_system/README.md

 - Node.js 18 or later
 - Docker and Docker Compose (for containerized deployment)
-- Azure subscription (for Azure Monitor integration)
+- Google Cloud Platform account (for Google Cloud Monitoring integration)
 - Ollama (automatically managed with Docker or installed separately for local development)

 ## Quick Start